dhammon/AttacksAndCountermeasures/textbook/09-WebApplicationAttacks.md

 >```bash
 >gobuster dir -u [http://127.0.0.1/](http://127.0.0.1/) -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 10 -x php,sh
 >```
 >After a few seconds, `gobuster` discovers the `db.sh` file!
 Open the Firefox browser in your Kali VM and navigate to the file [http://127.0.0.1/db.sh](http://127.0.0.1/db.sh).
 The file downloads from the container.
 Open the file by clicking the download shortcut and observe that the file contents include username and passwords in the INSERT commands!
->
->From your Kali VM Firefox browser, navigate to the vulnerable-site's login page [http://127.0.0.1/](http://127.0.0.1/).
+From your Kali VM Firefox browser, navigate to the vulnerable-site's login page [http://127.0.0.1/](http://127.0.0.1/).
 Enter the administrator username and password found in the `db.sh` file.
 Observe that the credentials were valid as the browser directs us to the Welcome Page, pwned!!
 >

 >[!exercise] Exercise 9.2 - Cookie Privesc
 >Web applications could insecurely rely on cookie values to handle authorization decisions.
 You will identify and exploit a vulnerable application's cookie to escalate privileges in this task from your Kali VM.
->#### Step 1 - Install Docker
->This step should not be needed if Exercise 9.1 was already completed; otherwise, refer to Exercise 9.1 - Step 1 for instructions.
->#### Step 2 - Install Vulnerable-Site
+>#### Step 0 - Install Docker and Vulnerable-Site (if needed)
->This step should not be needed if Exercise 9.1 was already completed; otherwise, refer to Exercise 9.1 - Step 2 for instructions.
+>This step should not be needed if Exercise 9.1 and 9.2 were already completed; otherwise, refer to Exercise 9.1 - Step 1 and 9.1 - Step 2 for instructions.
->#### Step 3 - Enumerate Cookies
+>#### Step 1 - Enumerate Cookies
 >With the vulnerable-site running in your Kali VM, open Firefox and navigate to [http://127.0.0.1/](http://127.0.0.1/).
 Login as the low privileged user (username=daniel and password=Password123).
 >
 >Open the developer console (F12), select the Storage tab, Cookies (left navigation tree), and select the [http://127.0.0.1](http://127.0.0.1/) site.
 Observe that there is a cookie called "role" with a value of "user".
->#### Step 4 - Escalate Privileges
+>#### Step 2 - Escalate Privileges
 >With the "role" cookie identified in the developer console, double click the cookie value ("user") and replace the value with the word "administrator" then press enter.
 >
 >Reload the page with the new cookie value and navigate to the Administrator Page to confirm full access.
->#### Step 5 - Remediate Vulnerable Cookie
+>#### Step 3 - Remediate Vulnerable Cookie
 >Trusting cookie values, especially for authorization purposes, can lead to privilege escalations.
 A better approach would be to place authorization variables server side in sessions.
 Launch a bash terminal in the Kali VM and open the `index.php` file using nano.
 Observe that the cookie is set in line 14's `setcookie` function call.
 >```bash
 >nano ~/vulnerable-site/app/index.php